Source code for torchio.transforms.augmentation.intensity.random_blur

 from .. import RandomTransform

 [docs] class RandomBlur(RandomTransform, IntensityTransform): r"""Blur an image using a random-sized Gaussian filter.
 Args: std: Tuple :math:`(a_1, b_1, a_2, b_2, a_3, b_3)` representing the ranges (in mm) of the standard deviations :math:`(\sigma_1, \sigma_2, \sigma_3)` of the Gaussian kernels used to blur the image along each axis, where :math:`\sigma_i \sim \mathcal{U}(a_i, b_i)`.
 If two values :math:`(a, b)` are provided, then :math:`\sigma_i \sim \mathcal{U}(a, b)`.
 If only one value :math:`x` is provided, then :math:`\sigma_i \sim \mathcal{U}(0, x)`.
-If three values :math:`(x_1, x_2, x_3)` are provided, then :math:`\sigma_i \sim \mathcal{U}(0, x_i)`. **kwargs: See :class:`~torchio.transforms.Transform` for additional keyword arguments. """ def __init__(self, std: Union[float, Tuple[float, float]] = (0, 2), **kwargs): super().__init__(**kwargs) self.std_ranges = self.parse_params(std, None, 'std', min_constraint=0) def apply_transform(self, subject: Subject) -> Subject: arguments: Dict[str, dict] = defaultdict(dict) for name in self.get_images_dict(subject): std = self.get_params(self.std_ranges) arguments['std'][name] = std transform = Blur(**self.add_include_exclude(arguments)) transformed = transform(subject) assert isinstance(transformed, Subject) return transformed def get_params(self, std_ranges: TypeSextetFloat) -> TypeTripletFloat: std = self.sample_uniform_sextet(std_ranges) return std
+If three values :math:`(x_1, x_2, x_3)` are provided, then :math:`\sigma_i \sim \mathcal{U}(0, x_i)`. **kwargs: See :class:`~torchio.transforms.Transform` for additional keyword arguments. """ def __init__(self, std: Union[float, tuple[float, float]] = (0, 2), **kwargs): super().__init__(**kwargs) self.std_ranges = self.parse_params(std, None, 'std', min_constraint=0) def apply_transform(self, subject: Subject) -> Subject: images_dict = self.get_images_dict(subject) if not images_dict: return subject arguments: dict[str, dict] = defaultdict(dict) for name in images_dict: std = self.get_params(self.std_ranges) # type: ignore[arg-type] arguments['std'][name] = std transform = Blur(**self.add_base_args(arguments)) transformed = transform(subject) assert isinstance(transformed, Subject) return transformed def get_params(self, std_ranges: TypeSextetFloat) -> TypeTripletFloat: sx, sy, sz = self.sample_uniform_sextet(std_ranges) return sx, sy, sz

 class Blur(IntensityTransform): r"""Blur an image using a Gaussian filter.
-Args: std: Tuple :math:`(\sigma_1, \sigma_2, \sigma_3)` representing the the standard deviations (in mm) of the Gaussian kernels used to blur the image along each axis. **kwargs: See :class:`~torchio.transforms.Transform` for additional keyword arguments. """ def __init__( self, std: Union[TypeTripletFloat, Dict[str, TypeTripletFloat]], **kwargs, ): super().__init__(**kwargs) self.std = std self.args_names = ['std'] def apply_transform(self, subject: Subject) -> Subject: stds = self.std for name, image in self.get_images_dict(subject).items(): if self.arguments_are_dict(): assert isinstance(self.std, dict) stds = self.std[name] repets = image.num_channels, 1 stds_channels: np.ndarray stds_channels = np.tile(stds, repets) # type: ignore[arg-type] transformed_tensors = [] for std, channel in zip(stds_channels, image.data): transformed_tensor = blur( channel, image.spacing, std, ) transformed_tensors.append(transformed_tensor) image.set_data(torch.stack(transformed_tensors)) return subject def blur( data: TypeData, spacing: TypeTripletFloat, std_physical: TypeTripletFloat, ) -> torch.Tensor: assert data.ndim == 3 # For example, if the standard deviation of the kernel is 2 mm and the # image spacing is 0.5 mm/voxel, the kernel should be # (2 mm / 0.5 mm/voxel) = 4 voxels wide std_voxel = np.array(std_physical) / np.array(spacing) blurred = ndi.gaussian_filter(data, std_voxel) tensor = torch.as_tensor(blurred) return tensor
+Args: std: Tuple :math:`(\sigma_1, \sigma_2, \sigma_3)` representing the the standard deviations (in mm) of the Gaussian kernels used to blur the image along each axis. **kwargs: See :class:`~torchio.transforms.Transform` for additional keyword arguments. """ def __init__( self, std: Union[TypeTripletFloat, dict[str, TypeTripletFloat]], **kwargs, ): super().__init__(**kwargs) self.std = std self.args_names = ['std'] def apply_transform(self, subject: Subject) -> Subject: stds = self.std for name, image in self.get_images_dict(subject).items(): if self.arguments_are_dict(): assert isinstance(self.std, dict) stds = self.std[name] repets = image.num_channels, 1 stds_channels: np.ndarray stds_channels = np.tile(stds, repets) # type: ignore[arg-type] transformed_tensors = [] for std, channel in zip(stds_channels, image.data): transformed_tensor = blur( channel, image.spacing, std, ) transformed_tensors.append(transformed_tensor) image.set_data(torch.stack(transformed_tensors)) return subject def blur( data: TypeData, spacing: TypeTripletFloat, std_physical: TypeTripletFloat, ) -> torch.Tensor: assert data.ndim == 3 # For example, if the standard deviation of the kernel is 2 mm and the # image spacing is 0.5 mm/voxel, the kernel should be # (2 mm / 0.5 mm/voxel) = 4 voxels wide std_voxel = np.array(std_physical) / np.array(spacing) blurred = ndi.gaussian_filter(data, std_voxel) tensor = torch.as_tensor(blurred) return tensor